 We at Window Concepts work with every one of our customers to customize their home, and we often find that adding or replacing egress windows requires modification to the structure of their home.
-For this reason we are always happy to take a look at your windows, but we often refer structural modifications to other builders.
+For this reason, we are always happy to look at your windows, but we often refer structural modifications to other builders.

+Prior to installation of a basement window refer to the local fire codes and regulations which will determine the specific qualifications of an egress window.
 As per the fire codes and standards, it is not required to have egress windows in the basement unless it is being used as a bedroom or on a regular basis.
 The main point of installing the windows is to create an emergency escape for occupants.
-Therefore, if a room is not used most of the times, then it is not necessary to have the windows.
+Therefore, if a room is not used most of the times, then it may not be necessary.